robert-dumitru/ganymede/README.md

     pip install pipenv
     pipenv install

-5. Set the `ROOT_PATH` variable in `app/process_messages.py` to the absolute path of the repository.
+5. Set the `ROOT_PATH` variable in `app/process_messages.py` to the absolute path of the repository on your server.
 6. Run the bot:

     ```bash